 “Oh but I send my traffic to my website, where there’s a form to fill, why not send the traffic there?”

-The reason these forms in Lead Ads work better than sending traffic to your website is that when people view ads on their mobile phone, filling out a form on the web can be challenging.
+The reason these forms in Lead Ads work better than sending traffic to your website is that when people view ads on their mobile phones, filling out a form on the web can be challenging.
 Lead Ads on Facebook pre-fill the form right within Facebook with the information that the user has already given to Facebook, so submitting the form can be a one-touch event.

 We have run tests that show that Lead Ads convert as much as 12 times better than a form online, YES, 12 times.
 In one example, we received 505 forms with lead ads versus 42 forms submitted via a form on a website landing page during the same period.